 It really does depend on the industry and you can’t take their performance for granted.

 Once more, you should find yourself looking at your high spend exacts.
 Review their search term reports to see how close match variants perform.

-If you spot bad performers, use this script that makes exact match exact again.
+If you spot bad performers across the account, use this script that makes exact match exact again (use with caution).

 Good-to-know: if you do ‘auto’ exclude close variants using that script, I recommend you don’t negative your exacts against the broad modified version of the same keyword.
 Let that instead collect some ‘close’ terms for lower CPCs.

 Not ideal, but better than nothing.

 Ad copy, where art meets science.

 This is too much to cover in a quick audit, right?